 Using Google Workspace as an organization’s “email server” is, in many cases, more secure than using an email server that resides on a corporate network.

 Google business accounts have an option for requiring 2-step verification (2SV) by all users.
-With 2SV, a business email account cannot be accessed from an unfamiliar machine or device until a six digit code that is texted to the account owner’s mobile phone is entered at the time of login.
-A hardware security key, is a strongest form of 2SV.
+With 2SV, a business email account cannot be accessed from an unfamiliar machine or device until a six-digit code that is texted to the account owner’s mobile phone is entered at the time of login.
+A hardware security key is the strongest form of 2SV.

 On the topic of perimeter security, Google has legions of skilled engineers who are dedicated to fending off intrusions.
 Corporations are not in a position to dedicate a large number of resources to the same tasks.
 They are instead dependent on the reliability of security hardware and software solutions, supplemented by internal monitoring efforts.